-The user with permission can modify the following value settings:
+The logged-on user can modify the following value settings:

-- Provider Id: defines the provider identifier which is used to index the full text of content. - Scope: defines the scope of building an index of the full text of content.
-User with appropriate rights can choose between the following options: - None: denotes that full text indexing of the content is not performed. - Content: denotes that indexing is performed on the entire text of the content without its metadata. - Content with metadata: denotes that indexing is performed on the entire text of the content and its metadata (default value). - Provider Driver": the driver for indexing the full text of content. - Provider Arguments: defines the driver's setup parameters for indexing the full text of content. - Filter disposition: specifies whether or not the content types are included in the full text indexing.
-The user can choose from the following values: - Include: denotes that the content types are included. - Exclude: denotes that the content types are excluded (default value). - Filter content types: the content types on which the indexing of the full text of content is performed.
+- Provider identifier: defines the provider identifier which is used to index the full text of content. - Scope: defines the scope of building an index of the full text of content.
+Logged-on user can choose between the following options: - None: denotes that full text indexing of the content is not performed. - Content: denotes that indexing is performed on the entire text of the content without its metadata. - Content with metadata: denotes that indexing is performed on the entire text of the content and its metadata (default value). - Provider Driver": the driver for indexing the full text of content. - Provider Arguments: defines the driver's setup parameters for indexing the full text of content. - Filter disposition: specifies whether or not the content types are included in the full text indexing.
+The user can choose from the following values: - Include: denotes that the content types are included. - Exclude: denotes that the content types are excluded (default value). - Filter content types: the content types on which the indexing of the full text of content is performed. - Minimum token size: defines the smallest number of characters of the word which is used to index the full text. - Stop words: defines words that are not indexed and which cannot be used for searching.